crazii/blade/README.md

 Chat Channel: https://gitter.im/engine-blade/
 Coding Standard: [CodingStandard.md](https://github.com/crazii/blade/blob/master/Document/CodingStandard.md)

+**Why re-invent another wheel and Why it is open sourced?**
+This project started about in 2010 with the purpose to study 3d engine teches.
+Some of its idea is learned for [Ogre](https://www.ogre3d.org/), some from [Nebula Device](https://sourceforge.net/projects/nebulaengine/), some from in house engines in work.
+Some problems/thinkings encounterecd in real-life work also been put into it.
+Blade is opene-sourced in Dec/2018, because now the workload for it is exploding, it cannot be accomplished by any single person.
+Hopefully someone could help to improve it so that it may be put into practical use in the future.
+Any bug reports, suggestions, criticisms are welcomed.
+If anything you can learn from it, that'll be great too.

 # Features
   1. Cross platform arthitecture, easy to add support for more platforms. supported platforms are:
       * Windows (x64/x86);